Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Introduction

 \end{theorem}

-Theorem \ref{M2} generalizes results of Zelevinsky \cite{Z} for type A and Sankaran and Vanchinathan \cite{SV} for type C and D in the Grassmannian case where they proved their formulas using resolutions of singularities.

-To date, it seems to be less explored to generalize the (co)grassmannian Schubert varieties to (co)vexillary Schubert varieties, e.g., \cites{DN,RSW,Si, WW} which are only studied for Grassmannian cases.
-Our approach is to use the isomorphism between vexillary Schubert varieties and Grassmannian Schubert varieties locally near torus-fixed points, recently established by the author's joint work \cite[Theorem 7.1]{AIJK}.
-Notably, we show that the local isomorphism \eqref{Equiv} gives the isomorphism of their intersection cohomologies (Theorem \ref{MainTh}, Theorem \ref{conc}), extending the results in cograssmannians Schubert varieties to covexillary Schubert varieties.
-Furthermore, the isomorphism \cite[Theorem 7.1]{AIJK} contributed to constructing combinatorial formulas expressed in terms of Excited Young diagrams for the Hilbert-multiplicities in vexillary Schubert varieties \cite{AIJK}, which leads to extend results for Grassmannian Schubert varieties \cite{IN}.
+In Section \ref{gss} we will explicitly describe $w_\lambda,w_\mu$ along with the Weyl group $W$.
+Our proof of Theorem \ref{introtheorem} uses the interpretation of the Kazhdan-Lusztig polynomials as Hilbert-Poincar\'{e} polynomials for intersection cohomology of Schubert varieties associated to covexillary Schubert variety $X_{ w}$ at a torus-fixed point $p_{ v}\in X_{ w}$.
+We use the local isomorphism between vexillary Schubert varieties and Grassmannian Schubert varieties, recently established in the author's joint work \cite[Theorem 7.1]{AIJK}.
+This local isomorphism \eqref{Equiv} induces a ring isomorphism of the respective intersection cohomologies (Theorem \ref{MainTh}), allowing us to extend results \cite{B88,LS,SV,Z} for cograssmannians Schubert varieties to covexillary cases.

+More precisely, we deduce combinatorial (Corollary \ref{MainI}) and inductive (Corollary \ref{MainII}) formulas computing the Kazhdan-Lusztig polynomial $P_{v, w}$ for a covexillary element $w\in W$ and any $v$ with $ v\leq w$.

+Our generalization of (co)grassmannian cases to (co)vexillary cases, outside the type $A$ result by Lascoux, is new.
+The combinatorial formulas (Corollary \ref{MainI}) are generalizations of the result by Lascoux and Sch\"{u}tzenberger for type $A$ and Boe for the other classical types, providing a new proof of Lascoux \cite{L} and an analogous result by Li and Yong \cite{LY} for type $A$ (co)vexillary Schubert varieties.

-Lascoux and Sch\"{u}tzenberger \cite{LS} developed an algorithmic way of computing the Kazhdan-Lusztig polynomials for a cograssmannian element ${w_\circ w_\nu}$ in terms of weighted trees for type A. The terminology ``cograssmannian" is borrowed from \cite{JW}.
-Boe \cite{B88} has carried over Lascoux and Sch\"{u}tzenberger's formulas to classical Hermitian symmetric spaces and exceptional domains.
-Lascoux \cite{L} generalized Lascoux and Sch\"{u}tzenberger's algorithm for covexillaries in type A. Li and Yong \cite{LY} derived a combinatorial rule using drift configurations for Kazhdan-Lusztig polynomials in the type A covexillary case.
-Their rule is equivalent to Lascoux and Sch\"{u}tzenberger's weight-enumerated trees.
-In general, the case of covexillary elements includes the case of cograssmannian elements, because cograssmannian elements in $W$ are ones with at most one right ascent \cite[Section 4.1]{WW}.
-In this regard, Theorem \ref{M1} is a generalization of the result by Lascoux and Sch\"{u}tzenberger for type A and Boe for the others, including a new proof of Lascoux \cite{L} and an analogous result by Li and Young for type A.
+Lascoux and Sch\"{u}tzenberger \cite{LS} developed an algorithmic way of computing the Kazhdan-Lusztig polynomials for a cograssmannian element ${w_\circ w_\nu}$ in terms of weighted trees for type $A$.
+Boe \cite{B88} has carried over Lascoux and Sch\"{u}tzenberger's formulas for the classical Lie types.
+Lascoux \cite{L} generalized the algorithm of \cite{LS} to the type A covexillary case.
+Using Lascoux's rule \cite{L}, Li and Yong \cite{LY} formulated another combinatorial rule for Kazhdan-Lusztig polynomials in type A, in terms of drift configurations.
+Our results are independent of \cite{L}.